adoostparast/CellR/README.md

 * **Minimum_gene_counts**
 Genes with unique counts less than 'Minimum_gene_counts' will be filtered out.

+# A real example to run
+CellR bears some

 # Output
 CellR outputs the percentage of the proportion of each identified cluster from the reference scRNA-seq data within the bulk RNA-seq sample as well as the identified cell type-specific markers used during the deconvolution process.